Triamec/NcTriaLink/README.md

 - An installation of TwinCAT3 (3.1.4024 or newer).
 - *TriamecLib* 3.10.1.0 or newer installed.
 Available as download from [triamec.com](https://www.triamec.com/de/beckhoff-tam-integration-tria-link.html).
 - Drive commissioned.
 Checkout the *Servo Drive Setup Guide* from the [documents](https://www.triamec.com/en/documents.html) page.
+- This example targets a drive with `General/Parameters/LinkAddress = 10`.
+Set `General/Parameters/UseDedicatedLinkAddresses = True` to enforce the correct address.
 - All drives must be powered and connected to the *Tria-Link* adapter, building a ring topology.

 ## Tria-Link Adapter